okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/overview/index.md

 - The external service evaluates the Okta call to make sure the user is from domain "yourDomain.com".
 - The external service responds to Okta with a command to allow or deny the registration based on the email domain.

-This guide uses the website Glitch.me to act as an external service and to implement the Registration Inline hook with an Okta org.
+This guide uses the website Glitch.com to act as an external service and to implement the Registration Inline hook with an Okta org.
 See the following Glitch project to copy a working code example that implements the Registration Inline hook or build your own using the code snippets:

 * [Okta-Registration-Inline-Hook-Example](https://resonant-rocky-slouch.glitch.me/)